Advocate Neha Gund

 • If the accused has been wrongly implicated in a non-bailable offense

-• During business rivalries or property disputes where arrest is being misused as a threat
+• During business rivalries or property disputes where arrest is misused as a threat

 Services Offered by Advocate Neha Gund